West ham moved in 2016 from their home

 A couple of things you might want to be aware of after the game.
 The first is that there are reports of groups of West Ham hanging about outside the away section and trying to start things.
 Also, I've heard that the police may "encourage" any fans who aren't on coaches to march on a circuitous route to Stratford tube station, regardless of where they actually want to go.
 It may therefore be a good idea to cover up and get your head down, and to try to sneak away from the escort if you're not on the tube.

 Virtually all the pubs anywhere near the ground are home fans only.
-The one exception is the Goose, which is pretty close to Stratford tube station.
-It's a Wetherspoons close, so the beer and food are good value, exceptionally so for the area.
+The one exception is the Sportsman, which is pretty close to Stratford tube station.
+It's a Wetherspoons clone, so the beer and food are good value, exceptionally so for the area.
 It's possible you may be able to sneak into some of the others if you've got no colours on.
 If so then three that get good reviews are Tap East, which is right outside Stratford International, and the Crate and Howling Hops.
 All three have a good selection of cask and craft ales, but all are probably pretty expensive.
 Alternatively, jump on a tube to either Liverpool Street, where there's a massive Wetherspoons in the station plus numerous other pubs, including the Magpie and Lord Aberconway, close by, or to somewhere like Leyton (where the Leyton Technical is worth checking out).

 If you're down on the train you best bet is to either head for Liverpool Street and the aforementioned pubs around there or just to drink around Kings Cross and travel to the ground late on.